The Department undertook this review in response to growing public concern that whale carcasses left or buried on beaches attract sharks.

 Environment Protection Authority supporting disposal of deceased whales

-The Environmental Protection Authority (EPA) will assist land managers to dispose of deceased whales by amending legislation to allow for an exemption from the waste levy and ensuring deceased whales are accepted as putrescible waste at waste facilities.
+The Environment Protection Authority (EPA) will assist land managers to dispose of deceased whales by amending legislation to allow for an exemption from the waste levy and ensuring deceased whales are accepted as putrescible waste at waste facilities.

 Continue researching if buried whales attract sharks